lpww/doomgrader/README.md

 ## Config

+Variables must be changed by editing the script before execution

 ### Required

-1. `STEAM_USERNAME`: Your Steam username
+- `STEAM_USERNAME`: Your Steam username
-2. `STEAM_PASSWORD`: Your Steam password
+- `STEAM_PASSWORD`: Your Steam password

 ### Optional

-- DOOMGRADER_ROOT: This is where doomgrader will store depotdownloader as well as the game files.
+- `DOOMGRADER_ROOT`: This is where doomgrader will store depotdownloader as well as the game files.
-- DOOMGRADER_PATH: This is where the game files will download to.
+- `DOOMGRADER_PATH`: This is where the game files will download to.
 Defaults to `~/doomgrader/files`
-- DEPOTDOWNLOADER_PATH: This is where the DepotDownloader files will download to.
+- `DEPOTDOWNLOADER_PATH`: This is where the DepotDownloader files will download to.
 This folder can be safely deleted after running the script if you don't want to keep DepotDownloader.
 Defaults to `~/doomgrader/depotdownloader`
-- STEAM_PATH: You will only need to change this if you have changed your steam games directory.
+- `STEAM_PATH`: You will only need to change this if you have changed your steam games directory.
 Defaults to the normal steam dir `~/.steam/steam/steamapps/common`

 ## Run the script